Skip to content

 Also available:

-Northern Kentucky University offers a variety of Master of Science in Nursing degrees, an RN to BSN, a Post-Master's DNP, and several nursing certificates online.
-Check out our other online nursing programs.
+Northern Kentucky University offers a variety of Nursing programs online.
+View our online healthcare programs.

 Tuition